jonkavana/Programming-and-Scripting-EOY-Project/README.md

 # An Analysis of Fishers Iris Data set

-## Ronald Fisher & his Iris data set
+## Ronald Fisher & the Iris Data Set

 According to the [Encyclopaedia Brittanica](https://www.britannica.com/biography/Ronald-Aylmer-Fisher "Encyclopaedia Brittanica") Sir Ronald Fisher was a British statistician,  commonly known for his development of statistical procedures.
 Fisher graduated from Cambridge in 1912, being awarded a B.A. in astronomy, which amongst other aspects, focused on the mathematical components of the discipline.